Edwin Henderson: Career

-Henderson wrote several seminal books about African American participation in sports, including his landmark work, The Negro In Sports (Washington, DC: Associated Publishers, Inc., 1939).
+Henderson wrote several books about African American participation in sports, including his landmark work, The Negro In Sports (Washington, DC: Associated Publishers, Inc., 1939).
 In 1910–1913, Henderson co-authored an annual handbook published by the Spalding sports company, entitled, Official Handbook of the Interscholastic Athletic Association of Middle Atlantic States, which chronicled the birth of organized sports among African Americans along the Eastern seaboard.
 This publication, which included photographs of African American teams that competed against each other, was the first of its kind.
 Henderson also contributed regularly through the National Negro Press Association, including such pioneering magazines as The Messenger and Crisis.
 In 1963 he collaborated with Sports magazine to publish "The Black Athlete—Emergence and Arrival" as part of their International Library of Negro Life and History.
 His last contribution, sponsored by the Phelps-Stokes Fund, was entitled "The Black American in Sports".

-Beyond athletics, Henderson and his wife, Nellie Henderson, also an educator, fought against segregation discrimination in housing and education.
+Beyond athletics, Henderson and his wife fought against segregation discrimination in housing and education.
 Five years after they moved to Virginia, in 1915, the Falls Church town council passed an ordinance to create segregated districts within the town.
-Dr. Henderson, Joseph Tinner and seven other community members, formed the Colored Citizens Protective League, and started a letter writing campaign to address the council and this ordinance.
-Dr. Henderson and his wife, Mary Ellen, were members of the NAACP, in Washington, D.C., so, they also wrote a letter to W. E. B. Du Bois asking permission to start an NAACP chapter in Falls Church, Virginia.
+Henderson, Joseph Tinner and seven other community members, formed the Colored Citizens Protective League, and started a letter writing campaign to address the council and this ordinance.
+Henderson and his wife were members of the NAACP, in Washington, D.C., so, they also wrote a letter to W. E. B. Du Bois asking permission to start an NAACP chapter in Falls Church, Virginia.
 The NAACP headquarters advised that the organization had no rural branches.
 However, they were given permission to operate as a standing committee under the authority of the NAACP; thus formed the Fairfax County branch in 1918.
 Ironically, although the Hendersons won that initial town council ordinance spat, the council then ceded the Seven Corners area back to Fairfax County (because, Henderson said, "in those days Negroes were Republican"), but decades later unsuccessfully tried to annex it back, after it had become Fairfax County's largest single source of revenue.

-Dr. Henderson also twice served as President of the NAACP's Virginia Council, from 1955 to 1958, the height of Massive Resistance declared by Virginia's political boss (and U.S. Senator) Harry F. Byrd, Sr. after the U.S. Supreme Court decisions in Brown v.
+Henderson twice served as President of the NAACP's Virginia Council, from 1955 to 1958, the height of Massive Resistance declared by Virginia's political boss (and U.S. Senator) Harry F. Byrd, Sr. after the U.S. Supreme Court decisions in Brown v.
 Board of Education.
 In addition to the portions of the Stanley Plan that sought to maintain racial segregation in schools (and that were declared unconstitutional by a three-judge federal panel as well as by the Virginia Supreme Court on January 19, 1959), Virginia Governors Thomas B. Stanley and later J. Lindsay Almond and the Virginia Assembly attempted to harass and dismantle the NAACP in the Commonwealth during Henderson's presidency.